 Types of Tax Examiner, Collector, or Revenue Agent

-There were about 62,100 jobs for Tax Examiner, Collector, or Revenue Agent in 2016 (in the United States).
+In the United States, there were 62,100 jobs for Tax Examiner, Collector, or Revenue Agent in 2016.
 There is little to no growth in job opportunities for Tax Examiner, Collector, or Revenue Agent.
-There will be an estimated 4,200 positions for Tax Examiner, Collector, or Revenue Agent per year.
+Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.

 The states with the most job growth for Tax Examiner, Collector, or Revenue Agent are Nevada, Arkansas, and Oregon.
 Watch out if you plan on working in Michigan, Missouri, or New Jersey.
 These states have the worst job growth for this type of profession.